-The University provides first aid services to students, faculty, and administrative staff members in case of emergency, If needed, the university coordinates with the ambulance services which are available 24/7 to provide immediate pre-hospital medical treatment and emergency response.
-AUE also provides insurance services that cover accidents that may take place on the campus.
+An ambulance is available 24/7 in front of the entrance of block 6.
+It provides necessary medical care to students, faculty, and administrative staff members in case of emergency.
+If needed, free transportation to hospital will be offered.
+AUE also provides insurance that covers accidents that may take place on campus.